 - a.
-Cheating

-- b.
-Counterfeiting

-- c.
-Forgery

-- d.
-Gambling

-f.
-Profanity including obscene or profane language or gestures.

-g.
-Stealing, burglarizing or attempting to steal or burglarize school property or other public or private property or robbing or attempting to rob a person or persons.

-h.
-Vandalism including arson and or the intentional or reckless cause of, or attempt to cause, damage to school, private or public property.

-15. Insubordination including defiance of school rules and refusal to comply with a reasonable directive from school staff, law enforcement authorities, or school volunteers, or any disruptive classroom behavior.
-Refusal to comply with a referral to the school nurse is considered insubordination.

-16. Participating in a demonstration that disrupts the educational process including any other violation of school rules, policy, or regulation or a series of violations, which makes the presence of the student in school seriously disruptive of the educational process and/or a danger to persons or property.
-Participating in a joint or cooperative venture to commit conduct that violates school rules, including participation in a fight or riot.

-17. Any act prohibited by federal or state law, which would indicate that the student presents a danger to any person in the school community or to school property.

-18. Violating school smoking regulations Use of e-cigarettes or other facsimiles (such as vaping) is included as a violation.
+Cheating - b.
+Counterfeiting - c.
+Forgery - d.
+Gambling - e.
+Plagiarism or use or copying of the academic work of another individual and presenting it as the student's own work without proper attribution. - f.
+Profanity including obscene or profane language or gestures. - g.
+Stealing, burglarizing or attempting to steal or burglarize school property or other public or private property or robbing or attempting to rob a person or persons. - h.
+Vandalism including arson and or the intentional or reckless cause of, or attempt to cause, damage to school, private or public property. - 15.
+Insubordination including defiance of school rules and refusal to comply with a reasonable directive from school staff, law enforcement authorities, or school volunteers, or any disruptive classroom behavior.
+Refusal to comply with a referral to the school nurse is considered insubordination. - 16.
+Participating in a demonstration that disrupts the educational process including any other violation of school rules, policy, or regulation or a series of violations, which makes the presence of the student in school seriously disruptive of the educational process and/or a danger to persons or property.
+Participating in a joint or cooperative venture to commit conduct that violates school rules, including participation in a fight or riot. - 17.
+Any act prohibited by federal or state law, which would indicate that the student presents a danger to any person in the school community or to school property. - 18.
+Violating school smoking regulations Use of e-cigarettes or other facsimiles (such as vaping) is included as a violation.

-19. Tardiness or Unexcused Absences including an accumulation of offenses such as school and class tardiness; cutting class, or shop activity; failure to attend detention; or leaving school grounds without permission, failing to report to or remain in an assigned area, or participating in an unauthorized "skip day".

-20. Kidnapping or abduction including seizing, transporting, or detaining a person or minor without the consent of his/her parent or guardian against their will by force or fraud.

-21. Blackmail including the extortion of money or other valuables from a threat of exposing a criminal act or other discreditable behavior.
+- 19. Tardiness or Unexcused Absences including an accumulation of offenses such as school and class tardiness; cutting class, or shop activity; failure to attend detention; or leaving school grounds without permission, failing to report to or remain in an assigned area, or participating in an unauthorized "skip day". - 20.
+Kidnapping or abduction including seizing, transporting, or detaining a person or minor without the consent of his/her parent or guardian against their will by force or fraud. - 21.
+Blackmail including the extortion of money or other valuables from a threat of exposing a criminal act or other discreditable behavior.